-With Spike2 version 5 and a CED 1401 family interface (not standard 1401) you can capture and analyse waveform, event and marker data and output precisely timed pulses and voltages using the familiar and easy to use Windows environments.
-If you have a standard 1401 you can sample data with Spike2 version 3.
+Introduction With Spike2 version 6 and a CED 1401 family interface (not standard 1401) you can capture and analyse waveform, event and marker data and output precisely timed pulses and voltages using the familiar and easy to use Windows environment.
+If you have a standard 1401 you can sample data with Spike2 version 3 (also on the installation CD).